melmilloway/xapi/README.md

 </script>
 ```
-# Rise with page views and clicks
+# Rise with page views and clicks - Use the following JavaScript in the published Rise index.html file
+## Download the JavaScript files in this repository to place in your published folder at the end before the closing body tag.
+You will need to edit the LRS details in the xapi.js file.

 ```
     <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery/3.4.1/jquery.min.js"></script>